Graciekan21/easybible/README.md

 I would like to Acknowledge

-- I would like to express my heartfelt gratitude to [Fredrick Sanhewe](https://zw.linkedin.com/in/fredrick-sanhewe-a35601176) for helping me when i was struggling with Javascript and debuging.
+- [Fredrick Sanhewe](https://zw.linkedin.com/in/fredrick-sanhewe-a35601176) I would like to express my heartfelt gratitude tofor helping me when i was struggling with Javascript and debuging.
 Their expertise, dedication, and collaborative spirit significantly.
 I am truly grateful for their support.

 - [Jubril_Mentor](my mentor code institute)- I extend my deepest gratitude and unwavering guidance and mentorship throughout this project.
 Helped me throuh the readme.Thank you for being an inspiring mentor and a driving force behind our achievements.

 - [Tutor Support](https://learn.codeinstitute.net/ci_support/diplomainfullstacksoftwarecommoncurriculum/tutor)
 A huge shout-out to our amazing tutors for their invaluable support in debugging challenges.
 Your expertise and patient guidance have been instrumental in overcoming obstacles and enhancing our understanding.
 Thank you for being the troubleshooters behind our success!

-[]
+[#happycoding]